 — Cleveland Golf (@ClevelandGolf) November 6, 2013

 How rare is such a feat?
-It has happened only once in the history of the PGA Tour, back at the 2001 Waste Management Open, and it needed assistance from someone in the group ahead to find the cup.
+It has only happened once in the history of the PGA Tour, back at the 2001 Waste Management Open, and it needed assistance from someone in the group ahead to find the cup.

 Yes, Kokrak's improbable shot during the pro-am allows us to look back at the Andrew Magee double-eagle on the par-4 17th hole at TPC Scottsdale, when his ball landed on the green, hit the putter of Tom Byrum and went in the hole for the ace.

-The video of this shot is below, starting at the 1:13 mark, so take a look back in history and give some props to Kokrak who is in the running for shot of the season on the PGA Tour, and it didn't even happen during an official round.
+The video of this shot is below, starting at the 1:13 mark, so take a look back in history and give some props to Kokrak who is in the early running for shot of the season on the PGA Tour, and it didn't even happen during an official round.

 - - - - - - -